Nightmare

 - Ghostly - This model can advance through terrain and obstacles without penalty and can advance through obstructions if it has enough movement to move completely past them.
 It cannot be targeted by free strikes.

-- Bond [Deneghra] - If Nightmare begins the game in Deneghra's battlegroup, it is bonded to them.
-Nightmare is not considered to be bonded while under your opponent's control.
-While Nightmare is bonded to Deneghra and in their control range, Nightmare gains Stealth.
+- Bond [ Deneghra ] - If this model begins the game in Deneghra's battlegroup, it is bonded to them.
+This model is not considered to be bonded while under your opponent's control.
+While this model is bonded to Deneghra and in their control range, it gains Stealth.

 Weapons[edit]